Myerox/Nemotron-Infinite-Credit/README.md

 - 🔁 Works seamlessly in the background

-- 🧠 Infinite AI talks
+- 🧠 Infinite AI talks and Infinite Image Generation

 # 🛠 Installation
 Install Tampermonkey if you haven't already.